JimYang9788/system-design/Ch4 Design a Rate limiter.md

 ### Deep Dive
 * The rate limiter HTTP requests should return: # of requests remaining, # of rate limit, ratelimit limit and 429 error status code.
 * For concurrent execution, using a redis set + lua script is a good way to handle race condition.
-* Use a centralized Redis storage can solve the problem of
+* Use a centralized Redis storage can solve the problem of synchronization (problem of user sends to two different Redis data store)